-

 (d) The Department shall submit an annual report to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources detailing the projects funded, federal dollars drawn from the HHPD Rehabilitation Grant Program for those projects, and locations, types, and justification of each project.

-subpart II‑H. Disaster recovery CONSTITUENT portal
+subpart II‑F. Disaster recovery CONSTITUENT portal

-SECTION 2H.1.
+SECTION 2F.1.
 The Department of Information Technology shall issue a request for proposals for the development and creation of a disaster relief portal, focused on constituent engagement, that will operate as a central platform for relevant updates and constituent services in response to natural disasters occurring in the State.
 The disaster focused constituent engagement portal shall be designed to consolidate critical information and programs from all relevant State agency websites and any federal resources from FEMA, HUD, or other federal agencies, including disaster recovery case management, into a single, centralized portal where affected citizens can engage with State agencies, find resources, and receive real‑time information.

 Accordingly, the General Assembly appropriates in this act for the 2025‑2026 fiscal year the sum of six hundred eighty‑five million six hundred thirteen thousand dollars ($685,613,000) in federal disaster funding in this act, which is allocated in and for the following amounts and uses: